emersonpessoa01/emersonpessoa01/README.md

 - ⚡ Fun fact: ...
 -->

-Hi.
+Hi.<br>
---🌱I am graduated in Industrial Chemistry and recently graduated in Computer Networks.
+-🌱I am graduated in Industrial Chemistry and recently graduated in Computer Networks.<br>
 -At the beginning of 2020, out of curiosity.<br>
 -I started studying Javascript, HTML and CSS. <br>
 -And I fell in love right away.<br>